 A number of marketers still haven’t embraced content marketing as a means to drive sales and boost brand awareness.
-In fact, just 31 percent of Fortune 500 companies maintain an official blog, according to a 2014 study from UMass Dartmouth.
+In fact, just 36 percent of Fortune 500 companies maintain an official blog, according to a study by Statista.
 Why such reluctance?
 One reason is because it takes time before you start seeing a good return on investment on your content marketing efforts.
 Brands can produce and distribute great content, but they don’t always know how to measure its effectiveness.
 This is where such data as key performance indicators (KPIs) and metrics come into play.

 Types of KPIs

 The main KPIs you should be looking at to validate your content marketing are:

 Lead generation.
 This involves tracking contact and lead forms where you would put a dollar amount per lead.
 For example, if 100 forms generate five sales, and those sales are each worth $1,000, then the leads themselves would be worth $50 each ($5,000 in revenue/100 leads = $50).
 This is a simple way to calculate cost per lead without going down a rabbit hole of net vs. gross profit.

 Product sale.
 This should be rather self-explanatory: The sale of a product equals revenue.
 In short, a piece of content convinced the visitor to purchase the product or service you’re selling.

 Ad click.
 This could be an affiliate-style program in which a business gets a commission after the click or CPM ad revenue (page views).

 After determining your KPIs, you’ll want to use Google Analytics to track them.

 Jay Baer, the mastermind behind Convince and Convert, notes, “Content cannot be measured with a single metric.”
 Baer suggests examining four key metrics: